medialab/minet/docs/cli.md

   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --not-in-title                                  Whether to search terms in account titles also.
   --offset OFFSET                                 Count offset.
   --partition-strategy PARTITION_STRATEGY         Query partition strategy to use to overcome the API search result limits.
 Should either be `day` or a number of posts.
+Will default to `500` if --sort-by is `date`.
   -p PLATFORMS, --platforms PLATFORMS             The platforms, separated by comma from which to retrieve posts.
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.